openSUSE/suse-vscode-doc/README.md

 ## DocBook snippets

 Snippets are templates of complete DocBook structures.
 You can insert them into a document by typing predefined shortcuts.
-For example, `pa` inserts `<para></para>`.
+For example, `pa` inserts the following snippet and places the cursor between start and end tag:
+`<para></para>`.

 ## AsciiDoc